ashwwwin/furi/README.md

 _Furikake uses Bun under the hood, the install script will install Bun if it is not already installed._

-### Upgrade Furikake
+### Upgrade Furi

-To upgrade Furikake to the latest version, run:
+To upgrade Furi to the latest version, run:

 ```bash
 furi upgrade